 Most people who have received dental implants say there is very little discomfort involved in the procedure.
 Local anesthesia is used during the procedure, and most patients report that implant placement is much easier than a tooth extraction.
 General anesthesia is available for those who desire it.
 Dr. Schick will refer you to an oral surgeon for the implant placement and you can visit with him about the anesthesia that is right for you.
 We want you to be comfortable during this procedure.

 After the dental implant is placed, mild soreness can be treated with over-the-counter pain medications, such as Tylenol or Motrin.
 There are exceptions and the proper medication can be prescribed as needed.
-Each case will be evaluated, and post operative care is based on the merits of the case and the information you provide us about your concerns.
+Each case will be evaluated, and post-operative care is based on the merits of the case and the information you provide us with your concerns.
 Generally, implant placement is a very low trauma procedure and the majority of patients are surprised how well it goes.

 How Do I Care for Dental Implants?